 If you use chemicals and fertilizers for lawn care, you’re also adding dangerous substances to the watershed through leaching.
 You can prevent that easily by adapting greener methods for your landscaping upkeep.

 If a chemical is found above the ground, it can get into our streams and water supplies.
 Aside from the very real danger to the water we drink or swim in, the harm to fish and wildlife can be deadly.

 Plants and fish living in waterways rely on a healthy mix of oxygen and nutrients to reproduce and survive, and they need harmful bacteria to be kept at low levels.
-Natural waterways that are unsullied already have the right mix and balance, but waterways that have been polluted cause mutations and low survival rates for fish and other creatures, and kill off the plants needed to help supply nutrients and maintain the oxygen balance.
+Natural waterways that are unsullied already have the right mix and balance.
+But waterways that have been polluted cause mutations and low survival rates for fish and other creatures, and this can kill off the plants needed to help supply nutrients and maintain the oxygen balance.

-Human waste and fecal bacteria cause even more damage (to humans as well as wildlife).
-If a dirty diaper is left near a steam and washes into the water, every germ, bacteria and other harmful substance is injected into the system.
+Human waste and fecal bacteria cause even more damage (to humans, as well as wildlife).
+If a dirty diaper is left near a stream and washes into the water, every germ, bacteria, and other harmful substance is injected into the system.

 With millions of people hitting the lakes and streams each year for swimming or boating, inappropriate waste is introduced into the environment at even greater rates.

 Aside from contamination of drinking water and the stomach and intestinal distress it can cause, a dangerous amoeba can infect humans who swim or play in polluted water, causing primary amoebic meningoencephalitis (PAM).